“Financial Abundance” Section Overview

-I would love it if you and everyone reading this had a great job with a 6-figure income, and a 7-figure retirement fund.
+I would love it if you and everyone else had a great job with a 6-figure income, and a 7-figure retirement fund.
 But the numbers don’t bear that out.

 The good news is that we live in an era that is unprecedented in history.
 With the Internet available to so many people, anyone who is willing to put in the time and effort, and invest a small amount of money can make income from the comfort of their home.

-As you can tell, I am very excited about Internet Income.
-It’s just so amazing that you can sit at home and create income for yourself.
+As you can tell, I am very excited about Internet income.
+It’s just so amazing that you can sit at home and make money for yourself.
 How would you make money otherwise?
 Think about it.

 Get a part-time job on top of your full-time one, and burn yourself out to make a few extra dollars?
 Borrow money on your house (if you can) and start a brick-and-mortar business when even huge old-line retailers like Sears, etc. are struggling and may go out of business?

-This site is for middle age men and women, and I obviously can’t know your age.
-But if you are of middle age, that is between 45-65, this is a great time for you to start building an Internet business and your retirement income and savings.
+This course is for middle-aged men and women, and I obviously can’t know your age.
+But if you are middle-aged, that is between 45-65, this is a great time for you to start building an Internet business and your retirement income and savings.
 You likely already have some income, so you won’t be under the pressure to have to make money right away.
 You will also probably have some funds that you can use to work on your business until you find your niche and get it optimized.

 Another story I read was of a lady who loved quilting.
-She set up a quilting website which included quilting supplies, books, instructional videos, etc. It took her time and a fair amount of work to get her website to a place where was generating good income, and the last I heard, she was making more than $40,000 a month.
+She set up a quilting Website which sold quilting supplies, books, instructional videos, etc. It took her a lot of time and work to get her Website to a place where was generating good income, but the last I read, she was making more than $40,000 a month.

 Then, there are people who have studied Internet Marketing (IM), follow a plan, stay up with what’s happening, and market intelligently.
-By “marketing intelligently” I mean they are doing things like using software to see where they are getting traffic from, where visitors are leaving their Website, what squeeze pages work best, etc. They are using 2016 marketing techniques such as FaceBook advertising, YouTube videos, etc. These are the people who are making from $1,200-$2,500 a month and up.
+By “marketing intelligently” I mean they are doing things like using software to see where they are getting traffic from, where visitors are leaving their Website, what squeeze pages work best, etc. They are using 2018 marketing techniques.
+These are the people who are making from $1,200-$2,500 a month and up.

 You can be one of them.
 Read on.
 I will show you how.